selivan/cron-failover/README.md

 ## Usage

-Start on each server:
+Note: `--debug` option allows to see in details what's going on.

+### Starting

 `python cron-ha.py --config cron-ha.yml --cycle-try-get-primary-lock`

 First server that gets the lock in redis will become primary.
 On that server file `/tmp/cron-ha-primary-flag` will be created if not exist and it's modification time will be updated every `timeout_sec`.

+### Running commands/jobs

-Now add to each server crontab or systemd timer:
+Add to each server crontab or systemd timer:

 `python cron-ha.py --config cron-ha.yml --command 'foo --bar --baz' --lock-key foo-bar-baz`

 The command will run only on primary server.
 Script exit code will be the same as command exit code.

-Run this on another server to switch it to primary:
+If redis becomes unavailable, for example server got offline, command will continue running.
+If you want to stop the command in that case, use these options:

+`python cron-ha.py --config cron-ha.yml --command 'foo --bar --baz' --lock-key foo-bar-baz --stop-command-on-lock-fail --stop-signal 15 --stop-timeout-sec 30 --kill-signal 9`

+### Force server to become primary

 `python cron-ha.py --config cron-ha.yml --force-get-primary-lock`

 That server will become primary.
 Flag file will be created on it and deleted on old server.
 Command will not start on the new server before command with the same `--lock-key` on the old server finishes and releases the lock.

-Use `--debug` option to see in details what's going on.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/cron-failover).